Anthropic: History

-In September 2025, Anthropic completed a Series F funding round, raising $13 billion at a post-money valuation of $183 billion.
-The round was co-led by Iconiq Capital, Fidelity Management & Research, and Lightspeed Venture Partners, with participation from the Qatar Investment Authority and other investors.
-The same month, Anthropic announced that it would stop selling its products to groups majority-owned by Chinese, Russian, Iranian, or North Korean entities due to national security concerns.

-In October 2025, Anthropic announced a cloud partnership with Google, giving it access to up to one million of Google's custom Tensor Processing Units (TPUs).
-According to Anthropic, the partnership will bring more than one gigawatt of AI compute capacity online by 2026.

-In November 2025, NVIDIA, Microsoft and Anthropic announced a partnership deal.
-NVIDIA and Microsoft were expected to invest up to $15 billion in Anthropic, and in turn, Anthropic said it would buy $30 billion of computing capacity from Microsoft Azure running on NVIDIA AI systems.
+In September 2025, Anthropic announced that it would stop selling its products to groups majority-owned by Chinese, Russian, Iranian, or North Korean entities due to national security concerns.
+In October 2025, Anthropic announced a cloud partnership with Google, giving it access to up to one million of Google's custom Tensor Processing Units (TPUs), potentially adding more than one gigawatt of AI compute capacity by 2026.
+In November, Nvidia and Microsoft were expected to invest up to $15 billion in Anthropic, and Anthropic said it would buy $30 billion of computing capacity from Microsoft Azure running on Nvidia AI systems.